 🌻 Location, Hours, and Cost of the Raleigh Sunflowers at Dorothea Dix Park

 The sunflowers are in Dorothea Dix Park, near the Raleigh Farmers Market just outside downtown Raleigh.
 They're open daily from dawn to dusk, including holidays.
 (Please note, however, that while the park is open daily all year, the sunflowers are a seasonal attraction.
 Read on for more information.)

-There isn’t a cost to see this stunning, ever-so-popular for photos, sunflower field at all!
+There is not a fee to see this stunning, ever-so-popular for photos, sunflower field at all!
 It’s free to visit.
 (See “Things to Do Nearby” later in the post to shop local to support the community.)